 The Museum of Contemporary Art San Diego (MCASD) in La Jolla traces its origins to philanthropist Ellen Browning Scripps.
 Her last home, a modern oceanfront dwelling completed in 1916 by Irving Gill served as the Museum’s first location.
 Since opening in 1941, the Museum has undergone three architecturally distinct expansions.

-In order to balance the scale of the new addition with the existing structure it is comprised of a series of smaller volumes.
-The design’s massing and materials including cast-in-place concrete, travertine panels, and aluminum brise-soleils, create a harmonious contrast with the existing stucco building.
+Comprised of a series of smaller volumes on three levels, the new addition sits in balance to the scale of the existing structure.
+The design’s massing and materials, including cast-in-place concrete, travertine panels, and brise-soleils, create a harmonious contrast with the existing stucco building.

-An existing parking lot on the north end of campus will be transformed into a public park and new seaside terraces will offer dramatic views of the Pacific Coast from two levels.
-MCASD’s operations are further enhanced by with up-to-date back of house spaces including a new loading dock, art preparator’s room, freight elevator, art storage, and two levels of below grade parking.
+An existing parking lot on the north end of campus will be transformed into an art park and new seaside terraces will offer dramatic views of the Pacific Coast from two levels.
+MCASD’s operations are further enhanced with up-to-date back of house spaces including a new loading dock, art preparator’s room, freight elevator, art storage, and two levels of below grade parking.